Micropolar Neutrinos: Deriving Mass Suppression and Oscillation from theCosserat Lagrangian of the Vacuum

 2

 .
-Because the Lagrangian elastic energy scales quadratically with the field
+Since the Lagrangian energy scales quadratically, the linear

 m